Planning a trip to Verona and starting to create your bucket list? Here is a travel guide to the best things to do in Verona, Italy.

 Using a train is another great and fast way to reach Verona.
 The city is well-connected with all the main Italian locations and you can buy your tickets directly at the train station or book online in advance.

-As an example, a journey from Milan to Verona will take between 1h 15m and 1h 50m while it will take a bit more than an hour to reach Venice from Bologna.
+As an example, a journey from Milan to Verona will take between 1h 15m and 1h 50m while it will take a bit more than an hour to reach Verona from Bologna.

 If you’re traveling from Florence your trip will last around 2 hours.